History of Armenia: Turkish and Soviet Invasion

 On 20 September 1920, Turkish nationalist militants invaded the region of Sarikamish.
 In response, Armenia declared war on Turkey on 24 September and the Turkish invasion of Armenia (1920) began.
 In the regions of Oltu, Sarikamish, Kars, and Alexandropol (Gyumri), Armenian forces clashed with those of the Turkish armies.
 Mustafa Kemal Pasha had sent several delegations to Moscow in search of an alliance, where he had found a receptive response by the Soviet government, which started sending gold and weapons to the Turkish revolutionaries, which would prove disastrous for the Armenians.

 Armenia gave way to communist power in late 1920.
 In November 1920, the Turkish revolutionaries captured Alexandropol and were poised to move in on the capital.
 A cease fire was concluded on 18 November.
 Negotiations were then carried out between Kâzım Karabekir and a peace delegation led by Alexander Khatisian in Alexandropol; although Karabekir's terms were extremely harsh the Armenian delegation had little recourse but to agree to them.
 The Treaty of Alexandropol was signed on 3 December 1920, although the Armenian government had already fallen to the Soviets the day before.

-As the terms of defeat were being negotiated, Bolshevik Grigoriy Ordzhonikidze invaded from Azerbaijan the First Republic of Armenia in order to establish a new pro-Bolshevik government in the country.
+As the terms of defeat were being negotiated, Bolshevik Grigoriy Ordzhonikidze invaded from Azerbaijan the First Republic of Armenia to establish a new pro-Bolshevik government in the country.
 The 11th Red Army began its virtually unopposed advance into Armenia on 29 November 1920 at Ijevan.
 The actual transfer of power took place on 2 December 1920 in Yerevan.

 The Armenian leadership approved an ultimatum presented to it by the Soviet plenipotentiary Boris Legran.
 Armenia decided to join the Soviet sphere, while Soviet Russia agreed to protect its remaining territory from the advancing Turkish army.
 The Soviets also pledged to take steps to rebuild the army, protect the Armenians and to not pursue non-communist Armenians, although the final condition of this pledge was reneged when the Dashnaks were forced out of the country.

 On 5 December, the Armenian Revolutionary Committee (Revkom, made up of mostly Armenians from Azerbaijan) also entered the city.
 Finally, on the following day, 6 December, Felix Dzerzhinsky's Cheka entered Yerevan, thus effectively ending the existence of the Democratic Republic of Armenia.
 At that point what was left of Armenia was under the influence of the Bolsheviks.

 Although the Bolsheviks succeeded in ousting the Turks from their positions in Armenia, they decided to establish peace with Turkey.
 In 1921, the Bolsheviks and the Turks signed the Treaty of Kars, in which Turkey ceded Adjara to the USSR in exchange for the Kars territory (today the Turkish provinces of Kars, Surmalu, and Ardahan).
 The land given to Turkey included the ancient city of Ani and Mount Ararat, the spiritual Armenian homeland.
 In 1922, the newly proclaimed Armenian Soviet Socialist Republic, under the leadership of Alexander Miasnikyan, became part of the Soviet Union as one of three republics comprising the Transcaucasian SFSR.